 - When you create an ECS instance, set its billing method to pay-as-you-go and create disks for the instance.
 All the disks created together with this instance use the pay-as-you-go billing method.
 For more information, see Create an instance by using the provided wizard.

-- Across all regions, the number of Pay-As-You-Go data disks that you can create cannot be more than five times the number of Pay-As-You-Go instances under your account.
+- The total number of pay-as-you-go data disks that you create under your account cannot be more than five times the total number of pay-as-you-go instances under your account.
 For more information, see Limits.

-- You cannot merge multiple cloud disks by formatting them because they are independent of each other.
-Therefore, we recommend that you estimate the number and size of cloud disks required before you create them.
+- You cannot merge multiple disks by formatting them because they are independent of each other.
+Therefore, we recommend that you determine the number and capacity of disks that you need before you create them.

-- We recommend that you do not use Logical Volume Manager (LVM) to create logical volumes for multiple cloud disks.
-This is because a snapshot can only back up data of a single cloud disk.
-If you use LVM, data discrepancies will occur when you roll back these cloud disks.
+- We recommend that you do not use Logical Volume Manager (LVM) to create logical volumes on multiple disks.
+This is because a snapshot can only back up data of a single disk.
+If you create a logical volume on several disks by using LVM, data discrepancies will occur when you roll back these disks.